 What to do when the day blows up

 Some days there is no saving the plan.
-A crisis lands, three meetings appear, and your beautiful blocks are confetti.
-I used to respond by abandoning the system entirely for a week, which is a bit like throwing away your umbrella because it rained.
+A crisis lands, three meetings appear, and the blocks are confetti.
+The common response — abandoning the system entirely for a week — is like throwing away an umbrella because it rained.

-Now I have a tiny recovery move.
-When the day goes sideways, I stop trying to follow the schedule and instead ask one question: what is the single most important thing I can still do today?
-Then I do that one thing and let the rest go.
-Often it takes 40 minutes, and those 40 minutes are the difference between a wrecked day and a merely chaotic one.
+A better recovery move: when the day goes sideways, stop trying to follow the schedule and ask one question — what is the single most important thing that can still happen today?
+Do that one thing and let the rest go.
+It often takes 40 minutes, and those 40 minutes are the difference between a wrecked day and a merely chaotic one.
+The blocks return tomorrow; the habit of returning to them is the actual system.

-The other rule I've made for myself: don't re-plan in anger.
-If I blow up the calendar at 3 p.m. while frustrated, I'll over-correct and build another robot schedule.
-Instead I wait until the next morning, when I'm calm, and adjust the shape gently.
+The second rule: don't re-plan in anger.
+Adjusting the calendar at 3 p.m. in frustration tends to produce another over-engineered schedule.
+Wait until the next morning and adjust the shape gently.

-That's really the whole philosophy.
-Time-blocking works for me not because it controls the day, but because it gives the day a default to fall back to when I stop paying attention.
-The plan is a guess.
-The buffer is the apology I write to myself in advance.
-And the one-important-thing rule is the lifeboat.
-None of it is elegant, but it survives contact with an actual workday, which my first gorgeous calendar never did.
+Time-blocking works not because it controls the day but because it gives the day a default to fall back to.
+The plan is a guess, the buffer is the apology written in advance, and the one-important-thing rule is the lifeboat.
+None of it is elegant — but unlike the beautiful color-coded grid, it survives contact with an actual workday.
+Pair it with a protected daily focus hour and the system mostly runs itself.